a-luna/unicode-api/README.md

                 </div>
                 <strong style="flex: 1"><strong>UTF-32</strong></strong>
             </summary>
+            <div>UTF-32 is a method of encoding the Unicode character set where each code unit is equal to 32-bits.
+UTF-32 is the simplest Unicode encoding form.
+Each Unicode code point is represented directly by a single 32-bit code unit.
+Because of this, UTF-32 has a one-to-one relationship between encoded character and code unit; it is a fixed-width character encoding form.</div>
             <dl>
                 <dt><strong>utf32</strong></dt>
-                <dd>The UTF-32 encoded value for the character as a hex string.
-UTF-32 is a method of encoding the Unicode character set where each code unit is equal to 32-bits.
-UTF-32 is the simplest Unicode encoding form.
-Each Unicode code point is represented directly by a single 32-bit code unit.
-Because of this, UTF-32 has a one-to-one relationship between encoded character and code unit; it is a fixed-width character encoding form.</dd>
+                <dd>The UTF-32 encoded value for the character as a hex string.</dd>
                 <dt><strong>utf32HexBytes</strong></dt>
                 <dd>The byte sequence for the UTF-32 encoded value for the character.
 This property returns a list of strings, hex values (base-16) in range <code>00000000-0010FFFF</code>.</dd>
                 <dt><strong>utf32DecBytes</strong></dt>